IF ALL OF LIFE WERE SUNSHINE

 WANDERING IN THE DESERT FOR 40 YEARS

-Every morning my last words to my girls as I drop them off at school are, “BE SAFE, BE SAFE.”
+Every morning, my last words to my girls as I drop them off at school are, “BE SAFE, BE SAFE.”
 Energized by the Tucson climate and a true chance to feel better, my wife is exploring more of her world.
 She ventures off to the grocery store, a Bible study, or the writing workshop she just began.
 When we sit and talk in the evening, I am always fearful she will tell me she’s twisted her neck or spine.
 I live just one breath away from her or Danica needing another surgery.

-When most men my age have achieved success in their careers and may be thinking of retirement, I still need to update my job resume and plan for interviews.
+When most men my age have achieved career success and may be thinking of retirement, I still need to update my job resume and plan for interviews.
 I’m faced with a feeling of shame and despair that I will never be able to provide fully for our complicated needs.
 When most families I know are secure in their homes and saving memories, I am stressed about where we will live when our current miracle runs out.
 We have seven months left in this house.
 My soul is restless.

 DESERT RAIN – HIDDEN IN GOD’S HAND